Michigan Land for Sale

 Michigan Land Information

-LandWatch recently had $9 billion of land parcels and rural property for sale in Michigan.
-With tens of thousands of properties and rural land for sale in the state, LandWatch boasts a combined 228,975 acres of land for sale in the state.
-The average price of land listings for sale in Michigan is $392,027.
+Internal data lists $9 billion of Michigan land listings for sale.
+With tens of thousands of properties and rural land for sale in the state, LandWatch has a total of 230,138 acres of Michigan land for sale.
+The average price of land listings and ranches for sale in Michigan is $390,136.
 Michigan's agricultural economy is diverse, with the state's fertile land supporting a variety of crops and livestock.
 The top agricultural products in the state include dairy products, corn, soybeans, and blueberries.
 Michigan is also a major producer of apples, cherries, and potatoes.
 Agriculture plays a significant role in the state's economy and rural communities.
 U.S. News & World Report ranks Michigan as one of the country's top ten states for its cost of living.
-In terms of landmass, Michigan is the country's 11th-largest state, covering 96,810 square miles (62 million acres).
-Wildlife species to be found on land for sale in Michigan include whitetail deer, grouse, turkey, bear, ducks, and geese.
-Anglers can enjoy casting for trout, bass, and walleye.
+In terms of its size, Michigan is the country's 11th-largest state, covering 96,810 square miles (62 million acres).
+Wildlife to be found on land for sale in Michigan include whitetail deer, grouse, turkey, bear, ducks, and geese.
+Fishermen have their choice of trout, bass, and walleye.

 Michigan's hunting land is abundant and varied, with over 10 million acres of public and private land available for hunting.
 From dense forests to open fields and wetlands, Michigan offers a wide range of habitats for hunting game species such as deer, bear, turkey, and waterfowl.
 The state also boasts a strong tradition of conservation and responsible hunting practices.